MaxLeap/Docs/en/Android/Guide/CloudData.md

 1. Declare that the subclass is inherited from MLObject.
 2. Add @MLclassName annotation.
 The value must be a string: the class name of the MLObject constructed function you passed in.
 Thus, this string class name doesn't need to appear in code again.
 3. Make sure that your subclass has a public default (the parameter amount is 0) constructed function.
 Please don't modify any MLObject property in constructed function.
-4. Register subclass MLObject.registerSubclass(Yourclass.class) before invoking MLConfig.initialize() and registering the app.
+4. Register subclass MLObject.registerSubclass(Yourclass.class) before invoking MaxLeap.initialize() and registering the app.

 The following code can sucessfully realize and register the subclass Armor of MLObject: